ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 2. In the pop-up Mail Compose view, click on the __More actions__ button.
 ![more actions button](img/2_compose_more_action.png)

 3. In the drop-down menu, click __Mail Compose Action__.
-This will bring up the web application you just registered with the Chrome extension, with information related to the Mail Compose view passed on from Verse.
+This will bring up the web application you just registered with the browser extension, with information related to the Mail Compose view passed on from Verse.
 ![mail compose action button](img/2_mailcompose_action.png)

 Congratulations!
 You successfully added a button to the Mail Compose view, and registered the relevant application with Verse.